The sheaves--spectrum adjunction: Introduction

 \begin{Theorem} The spectral sheaves functor

-from the opposite of the category of locales to the \(\infty\)-category of presentably symmetric monoidal stable \(\infty\)-categories has a right adjoint, which is given by restricting the smashing spectrum functor~\cref{e:sm}. \end{Theorem}
+from the opposite of the category of locales to the \(\infty\)-category of stable presentably symmetric monoidal \(\infty\)-categories has a right adjoint, which is given by restricting the smashing spectrum functor~\cref{e:sm}. \end{Theorem}

 \begin{remark} In \cref{main_sp}, we impose the presentability condition in order to ensure that \(\Sm\) takes small values.
-This is not a real limitation when using categorified locales in analytic geometry since we can just use \(\kappa\)-condensed mathematics for a fixed cutoff~\(\kappa\). \end{remark}
+This is not a real limitation when using categorified locales in analytic geometry, since one may work within \(\kappa\)-condensed mathematics for a fixed cutoff~\(\kappa\). \end{remark}

-In fact, we prove a more primitive version of this theorem.
-First note that \cref{e:shv_sp} is the composite of the (space-valued) sheaves functor
+We prove a more fundamental variant of this theorem.
+First, note that \cref{e:shv_sp} is the composite of the (space-valued) sheaves functor

 and the stabilization functor \(\Cat{Sp}\otimes\X\).
 Our main result in this paper is the following: